vypxl/tx8/README.md

 # TX8

 **WIP** The assembler as well as the bytecode interpreter should work as of now.
-I will creats unit tests for both and add a few stdlib functions next.
+I will create unit tests for both and add a few stdlib functions next.

 ## About